 - Mondays in the Park – this concert series, produced in partnership with Excellence in the Community, is a free concert held on Monday evenings in July and August at 7 p.m. at the Chase Home Museum in Salt Lake City’s Liberty Park.

-- Pioneer Day at Liberty Park – Join us every July 24th for a day of folk art.
+- Pioneer Day at Liberty Park – Join us every July 24 for a day of folk art.
 Inside, the museum hours are extended.
-Outside, there are demonstrations from some of the museum artists on the porch.
+Outside, there are demonstrations by folk artists on the porch.

 - Smithsonian Magazine Museum Day Live! – in the spirit of Smithsonian Museums, who offer free admission everyday, Museum Day Live! is an annual event hosted by Smithsonian magazine in which participating museums across the country open their doors to anyone presenting a Museum Day ticket…for free!